William McKie (musician): Portrayals

 McKie was portrayed by Ewan Bailey in Sarah Wooley's audio drama People Everywhere Will Sing, which was broadcast on BBC Radio 3 in 2022.
 The end of the drama includes a reminiscence of McKie by a former student.

+Oral history

+McKie was interviewed in 1970 by Hazel de Berg about his life and career.
+The recording can be found at the National Library of Australia.